Witiko/scm-at-arqmath3/paper/presentation.md

 ## Language Modeling {#language-modeling}

-In our experiments, we used two different types of language models:
+In our experiments, we also used two different types of language models:

-Shallow log-bilinear models

-:   We trained shallow `word2vec` language models [@mikolov2013distributed] on
+1. We trained shallow `word2vec` language models [@mikolov2013distributed] on
    our text + LaTeX, text, LaTeX, and Tangent-L datasets.

-    On text documents, a technique known as *constrained positional weighting* has been shown to improve the performance of `word2vec` models on analogical reasoning and causal language modeling [@novotny2022when].
+   A technique known as *constrained positional weighting* has been shown to improve the performance of `word2vec` models on analogical reasoning and causal language modeling [@novotny2022when].
 To evaluate the impact of constrained positional weighting on math information retrieval, we trained `word2vec` models both with and without constrained positional weighting for every dataset.

 Deep transformer models

-:   To model text, we used pre-trained `roberta-base` model [@liu2019roberta].
+:   To model text, we used a pre-trained `roberta-base` model [@liu2019roberta].

-    To model text and math in the LaTeX format, we replaced the tokenizer of `roberta-base` with our text + LaTeX tokenizer, we randomly initialized weights for the new tokens, and we fine-tuned our model on our text + LaTeX dataset for one epoch using the masked language modeling objective.
-    We called our model MathBERTa and released it to the HF Model Hub.
+    To model text and math in the LaTeX format, we replaced the tokenizer of `roberta-base` with our text + LaTeX tokenizer, we randomly initialized weights for the new tokens, and we fine-tuned our model on our text + LaTeX dataset for one epoch using the autoregressive masked language modeling objective.
+We called our model MathBERTa and we released it to the Hugging Face Model Hub.

 * * *